 - U.S. citizenship/residency is not a requirement for nomination eligibility.

 Failure to adhere to all required components and instructions will result in rejection of the nomination.

 The Lecture must meet all of the standards for learning activities offered for ASHA CEUs.
 In particular, the content of the lecture must be

 - presented at the graduate level or above,

 - delivered by a presenter with recognized scholarly competence in the topic.

 Selection of the recipient is the responsibility of ASHA, through the Lecture Selection Committee of SIG 12.
-This 3-member committee is comprised of a Lecture Coordinator selected by the SIG 12 Coordinating Committee (who may or may not be a member of the current Coordinating Committee), a member of the SIG 12 Coordinating Committee, and an ASHA member-at-large who represents the interests of the AAC Institute.
+This committee includes the SIG 12 Professional Development Manager, two (2) members of the SIG 12 Coordinating Committee, and up to three (3) additional volunteers.

 The recipient receives a stipend of $3,500, made available by generous contributions from Prentke Romich Company and Semantic Compaction Systems.
-The stipend is intended to cover all expenses associated with travel to and stay during the annual ASHA Convention.
+The stipend is intended to be applied toward travel and hotel expenses associated with the recipient's attendance at the annual ASHA Convention.